 The Birth of Pydana Collection

 When my son was old enough for pre-school, I made my way back into the workforce, again as a scientist in a hospital.
 And while I love the work, the thrill was gone.
 The passion that drives you to push a little harder and to inquire a little more was gone.
 In its place was a rekindled interest in beauty, of all things!

 Now, to give you some background, Guyanese women are experts at maximizing and maintaining beauty.
-My mother and grandmother had always taken care of our skin and hair with things found in nature - the juice from okra to cleanse hair or an avocado, cupuacu butter and babassu from Brazil to nourish and moisturize...
-The backyard was your neighborhood beauty supply store.
+My mother and grandmother had always taken care of our skin and hair with things found in nature - the juice from okra to cleanse hair or an avocado, cupuacu butter and babassu from nearby Brazil to nourish and moisturize hair and skin...
+The backyard was our neighborhood beauty supply store.

 The idea that I could use what I knew about natural beauty to create safe, healthy, natural products for women of color was intriguing.
 I mean, I was brought up knowing what was good for hydrating the skin and hair, what to use to protect the hair from heat, and how to keep skin healthy, clear and vibrant.

 FYI: Guyana is a tropical climate - “tropical” is always code for humid air and frizzy hair.
 It’s also hot there... year-round.